PrimosTI/softhsm2/samples/share-token-to-host.md

 - Stablish a mutual TLS connection using a key material;
 - Safely store certificates and keys available to browser applications;

-Normally, on this scenarios, when a key material is needed, these keys are stored in a file (encrypted by a password, I hope) and the application accesses the file to read the key material (with the password).
+Normally, on this scenarios, when a key material is needed, these keys are stored in a file (encrypted by a password - *I hope*) and the application accesses the file to read the key material (with the password).
 This is not safe, because the key material can be exposed, if the application is compromised.
-With a PKCS #11 token, the key material access is protected by a PIN, and the application can only operate with the key material, not reading it.
+With a PKCS #11 token, the key material access is protected by a PIN and the application can only operate with the key material, not reading it.

 The following diagram shows the scenario: